Nash Motors: Formation of American Motors Corporation

 George Romney ordered the removal of the front fender skirts on Nashes and Ramblers for the 1955 models.
-This feature was disliked by customers, yet reportedly were demanded by George Mason, who liked the appearance of them.
+Customers disliked this feature, yet it was reportedly demanded by George Mason, who liked their appearance.

 Even with the merger forming AMC, they were held to a total of about four percent of the market and thus were under pressure to lower expenses and tooling costs for new models, perhaps by innovation.

-The Nash Metropolitan, which had been marketed under either the Nash or Hudson brands, became a make unto its own in 1957, as did the Rambler.
-By this point, Rambler sales made up the vast majority of AMC's volume, so George Romney decided to phase out the Nash and Hudson nameplates and focus solely on Rambler.
+The Nash Metropolitan, marketed under either the Nash or Hudson brands, became a make unto its own in 1957, as did the Rambler.
+By this point, Rambler sales comprised most of AMC's volume, so George Romney decided to phase out the Nash and Hudson nameplates and focus solely on Rambler.
 This move would pay off the following year when an economic recession struck the United States and created a strong demand for economical compact cars.
-Nash and Hudson production ended with the last Hornet made on June 25, 1957.
+Nash and Hudson production ended with the last Hornet made on 25 June, 1957.
 From 1958 until 1962, Rambler and the Metropolitan were the only brands of cars sold by AMC.
-By 1965, the Rambler name would begin to be phased out and AMC would take over as the brand name until the 1988 model year.
+By 1965, the Rambler name would begin to be phased out, and AMC would take over as the brand name until the 1988 model year.

 In 1970, American Motors acquired Kaiser Jeep (the descendant of Willys-Overland Motors) and its Toledo, Ohio, based manufacturing facilities.
-In 1979, AMC entered into a technology partnership with Renault.
+In 1979, AMC established a technology partnership with Renault.
 In 1987, Chrysler Corporation made a public offering to acquire all shares of AMC on the NYSE.
-The shareholders approved the offer and AMC became a division of Chrysler Corporation.
+The shareholders approved the offer, and AMC became a division of Chrysler Corporation.

 International markets

 Since the early days, Nash vehicles were exported as complete cars or in knock-down kit form for local assembly to many countries around the world including right-hand-drive markets such as the United Kingdom, Australia, New Zealand, and South Africa.
-International production for both the Nash and Hudson marques was consolidated after the merger of Nash and Hudson to form American Motors Corporation (AMC) in 1954 after which operations thereafter were conducted at the former Nash plant in Kenosha and at the Brampton plant in Canada until 1957 when both the Nash and Hudson marques were retired.
+International production for both the Nash and Hudson Marques was consolidated after the merger of Nash and Hudson to form American Motors Corporation (AMC) in 1954, after which international-bound operations were conducted at the former Nash factory in Kenosha and the Brampton plant in Canada until 1957, when both the Nash and Hudson Marques were retired.